 Daddy Cuddles by Anne Gutman and George Hallensleben

 Warning: Cuteness Overload!
-An adorable story with sentences that tell how different animals such as monkeys, tigers, and koalas cuddle with their babies.
+It is an adorable story with sentences describing how animals such as monkeys, tigers and koalas cuddle with their babies.

 Goodnight Football by Michael Dahl

-For all of the football fans: you and your baby will feel like you are attending your first football game, together, in this story.
+For football fans: you and your baby will feel like you are attending your first football game together in this story.

 Twinkle, Twinkle Little Star Sing-Along (padded board book) adapted by Susie Linn